James A. Ramage Civil War Museum: The museum

 In 2004 Ramage received a University-Community Partnership Grant through NKU's Scripps Howard Center for Civil Engagement for the Battery Hooper Project.
 The goal was to partner with the City of Fort Wright in involving students and the public in preserving, researching, and opening Hooper Battery to the public.
 City Administrator Larry Klein represented the city and NKU Adjunct Professor Jeannine Kreinbrink was Archaeology Project Manager.
 On June 30, 2005, the project culminated with the opening of a museum on the site.
 Mayor Gene Weaver and the City Council named the museum in honor of Ramage's work.
 As of September 1, 2006, over 5,000 people had visited the James A. Ramage Civil War Museum.
 On December 9, 2007, Douglas Vonderhaar was honored as the museum's 10,000th visitor.

 In 2021 the museum founded the Kentucky Underground Railroad Freedom Trail which connects historic sites and museums across the Commonwealth of Kentucky that tell the story of the struggle from bondage to freedom and the new life afterward.
-The Ramage Museum featured exhibits on the tragic story of Margaret Garner who was enslaved in Boone County but escaped by crossing the frozen Ohio River with her family, fought recapture, and attempted to kill her children rather than having them return to a slavery.
-Other exhibits focused on African American heritage, including the first American American military unit "The Cincinnati Black Brigade" including Congressional Medal of Honor awarded Powhatan Beaty and other African American's who were awarded the Medal of Honor for their Civil War service.
-Underground Railroad conductor Harriet Tubman and Major General Lew Wallace who in 1864 founded the first Freedman Bureau.
-Several exhibits highlighted the struggle for the women's right to vote and women with significant involvement with the Civil War.
+The Ramage Museum featured exhibits focused on African American heritage, including the first American American military unit Black Brigade of Cincinnati, Congressional Medal of Honor recipient Powhatan Beaty, and other African American's who were awarded the Medal of Honor for their Civil War service.
+Underground Railroad conductor Harriet Tubman, Margaret Garner, and Maj.
+Gen. Lew Wallace who in 1864 founded the first Freedmen's Bureau were also featured.
+Several exhibits also highlighted the struggle for the women's right to vote and women with significant involvement with the Civil War.